Alaska has become one of the most popular destinations not only for US citizens but from foreign tourists, as well.

 #10 The Call of the Wild

 Published in 1903, this is Jack London’s most famous novel.
-Unlike White Fang, where the protagonist goes from wild to peaceful, The Call of the Wild talks about a transformation from peace to wilderness.
+Unlike White Fang, where the protagonist goes from wild to peaceful, The Call of the Wild talks about a transformation from peace to the wilderness.

 Although more than a hundred-years-old, the powerful imagery and uncompromised attitude that London expressed in this work still keep this novel both refreshing and thought-provoking.